- When will I find out if I am being offered a scholarship or need-based aid?

 - I was admitted to my first-choice major.
 However, I think I would like to change my major now.
 Is this possible?

-- What does it mean to be admitted to my second-choice major (or as undeclared)?
+- What does it mean to be admitted to my second-choice major (or to the Exploratory Track Program)?
 Can I eventually enter my first-choice major?

 - Where do I send my Advanced Placement (AP) or International Baccalaureate (IB) credit?